PRIME Week

 Prior to returning to Lincoln

 Prior to coming back to PRIME we will collect information from you, and any therapists or practitioners you are working with to ensure we make the most of your return trip.
+It may be good to do a telehealth session with your case manager to discuss what sort of things need to be addressed.
 Contact our PRIME Patient Coordinator to allow us to assist you in getting all needed information to us.

 Day 1: Vision